alexpercont/xjc-gradle-plugin/README.md

 ![Sonar](https://github.com/alexpercont/xjc-gradle-plugin/actions/workflows/sonar.yml/badge.svg?branch=main)

-Yet another XJC Gradle plugin.
+Yet another Gradle plugin for generating Java code from XSD definition.

-This plugin allows you to generate Java classes from XML schema files.
+## Usage

-## Minimal usage
+To use the XJC Gradle plugin, you need to apply it in you

 ```groovy
 plugins {